rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 been communicated as an mDNS candidate during the current ICE gathering phase, the ICE agent MUST NOT eliminate the candidate as redundant and MUST send the IP address as a server-reflexive candidate.
-This allows the ICE agent to send mDNS candidates immediately, even if the associated addresses may not be private.
+This allows the ICE agent to send mDNS candidates immediately (i.e., without waiting for STUN), even if the associated addresses may not be private.

 Once an address has been identified as public, the ICE agent MAY cache this information and omit mDNS protection for that address in future ICE gathering